rust-lang/book/src/ch10-02-traits.md

 can use _trait bounds_ to specify that a generic type can be any type that has certain behavior.

-> Note: Traits are similar to a feature often called _abstract clasess_ in other
+> Note: Traits are similar to a feature often called _abstract classes_ in other
 > languages, although with some differences.

 ### Defining a Trait